On the $(b, c)$-inverse of a sum with a radical element in a ring: Applications to dual matrices

-\centerline {\bf Acknowledgments} The first author is supported by the National Natural Science Foundation of China (Grant No. 12171083).
+The authors would like to thank Dr. Shuxian Xu for meaningful suggestions.The first author is supported by the National Natural Science Foundation of China (Grant No. 12171083).
 The second author has been partially supported by Universidad Nacional de La Pampa (Grant Resol.
 172/2024), by Grant PGI 24/ZL22, Departamento de Matem\'atica, Universidad Nacional del Sur (UNS), Argentina; by Ministerio de Ciencia, Innovaci\'on y Universidades of Spain (Grant Redes de Investigaci\'on, MICINN-RED2022-134176-T), and by Universidad Nacional de R\'{\i}o Cuarto (Grant Resol.
 RR 449/2024).
-The authors would like to thank Dr. Shuxian Xu for meaningful suggestions.